mvaganov/self/RESUME.md

 * Hallmark Smiles + Styles - J2ME/BREW - Lead Developer - Web-aware browser that used scripting engine to display network distributed UI.
 Built and designed from the ground up in both J2ME and BREW, including multi-platform HTML-like scripting language and compiler, container-based UI system, and platform abstraction code (including multi-lingual network protocol abstraction), which was integrated into main LimeLife porting framework (ALE).
 * Urban Chica - J2ME/BREW - Lead Developer - A re-skinned application built in parallel and accomplished within *hours* of final builds of Hallmark Smiles + Styles.
 No source code alterations needed, only script modifications.
 * Top Chef, the Mobile Game - J2ME/BREW - Framework Engineer - Designed and built composite Sprite engine.
 Also acted as Animator and technical artist.
-* Rachel Ray: Recipes on the Run - J2ME/BREW - Porting Engineer - Network aware application used to find and share licensed Rachel Ray recipes.
+* Rachael Ray: Recipes on the Run - J2ME/BREW - Porting Engineer - Network aware application used to find and share licensed Rachael Ray recipes.
 Utilized FLIRT, a LimeLife proprietary scripting and UI layout technology
-* InStyle - BREW/J2ME - Porting Engineer - Network aware application used to distribute InStyle magazine content, based on FLIRT, the same technology used to build Rachel Ray.
+* InStyle - BREW/J2ME - Porting Engineer - Network aware application used to distribute InStyle magazine content, based on FLIRT, the same technology used to build Rachael Ray.
 <!--- #endif -->

 #### [Software Engineer at Infospace Mobile Games](https://goo.gl/b27MsM#software-engineer-at-infospace-mobile-games)
-*December 2004 to November 2006*

-Developer of mobile applications with emphasis on client/server interaction.
+(*December 2004 to November 2006*) Developer of mobile applications with emphasis on client/server interaction.

 * Senior-level engineer: product development, framework, R&D, client/server<!--- #ifndef redux -->
 * Implemented and debugged multiple proprietary asynchronous Client/Server technologies.